UnifiedPush/documentation/content/developers/go_c.md

 The functions above are passed into the initialization.
 In C, the function arguments are freed after the function returns so the data should be copied out if required.
 Each call gets an instance name which is the same as the one registered with.

+#### Go

+In Go, a struct is passed during initialization which must contain the following methods.

 ```go
 type NotificationHandler struct{}